toyotha/toyota-na/README.md

 ```

 ## Known Issues
-1. Not working for older models.
-Currently it only works on generation "17CYPLUS" as identified in the result of `get_user_vehicle_list`
-2. Door/window status not always up-to-date unless you call `send_refresh_status` first and wait for it to complete (there is no notification that it completed successfully).
+1. Door/window status not always up-to-date unless you call `send_refresh_status` first and wait for it to complete (there is no notification that it completed successfully).

 ## Developer Guide
 ### Quick Start